 Coursework in a Master of Business Administration degree program typically includes international business, corporate innovations and new ventures, strategic cost management, and production and operations.

-Employers can be confident that professionals who have earned an MBA with a specialization in Management are able to:
+Employers should expect that professionals who have earned an MBA degree are able to:

 If you are highly organized, attentive to detail and flexible, a career as a director of operations could be a good fit, offering a broad range of daily challenges and experiences.
 Enrolling in an MBA program can augment an individual’s interpersonal and analytical skills with real-world knowledge about operational processes and strategies in the global marketplace.